dvbsknd/FCC-issue-tracker/README.md

 - ✓ Set-up a Router for the API
 - ✓ Set up a database connection
 - ✓ Stub out the POST endpoint for the `/api/issues` route
-- Add a proper Model for Issues
+- ✓ Implement a proper MVC patter with callbacks
 - Stub out the PUT endpoint for the `/api/issues` route
 - Stub out the GET endpoint for the `/api/issues` route
 - Stub out the DELETE endpoint for the `/api/issues` route